HackTheBox - Soulmate Writeup

 uid=33(www-data) gid=33(www-data) groups=33(www-data)

-Confirmation: PHP code execution successful as www-data
+Confirmation: PHP code execution successful as www-data user

 Initial Foothold